This post may contain affiliate links.

 People often describe train travel as romantic, but what are they actually referring to?
 A journey that inspires romance, or the romantic notion of travel itself?
 And what makes train travel so impossibly romantic anyway?
 And – here’s the big question – is the Rainforest to Gold Rush route so bloody romantic it’s going to sabotage this gaze-into-each-other’s-eyes-for-two-days-solid Harlequin-love-sized train trip I’d planned?

 Love will wreck your heart like a derailed train.
 So choo-choose your partner wisely.

 The truth about the open-air viewing car

-In short, waiting for what’s coming around the bend on the Rainforest to Goldrush route can drive you CRAZY, at least if you are me.
+In short, waiting for what’s coming around the bend on the Rainforest to Goldrush route from Jasper to Whistler can drive you CRAZY, at least if you are me.
 Especially when you’re travelling through spectacular nature and Canadian history from early European explorers to fortune hunters.

 In Seattle, Washington, women who sit on men’s laps on trains without placing a pillow between them face a six-month jail term.

 Other people, like my husband, have a more balanced attitude when it comes to the open-air viewing car.
 They like it, but are equally happy to enjoy the scenery from a comfy seat with a cocktail in hand.

 They don’t need to feel the slap of the wind (although, granted, the wind in the desert-like Fraser Canyon in summer is more like a blowdryer blasting up your nose).

 And they don’t seem to have that same irresistible attraction to the unfettered view, the feeling that the cedar trees and ospreys and rushing rivers are so close you could stick out your tongue and lick them, as if it’s all one big scenic lollypop.

 It’s my experience that most folk who ride trains could care less where they’re going.
 For them it’s the journey itself and the people they meet along the way.